FweeGamerHD/FweeGamerHD/README.md

 ![yes](https://media.discordapp.net/attachments/899368346808639498/912996514899562536/1635714434213.gif)

 Oh and btw, I coded some stuff for minecraft and SCP:SL before.
-They're obv nothing very special and one of those projects didn't even fully work as I intended it to. :(
+Most of the things I do are game related...

 https://github.com/FweeGamerHD/testPluginStuff